Didi Gregorius: Seattle Mariners

+Arabia Wolves

+On October 23, 2023, Gregorius was selected third overall in the inaugural Baseball United draft by the Dubai Wolves.
+During the league's all-star showcase event in November 2023, Gregorius went a combined 2-for-8 with a double for the United West All-Stars.

+Algodoneros de Unión Laguna (second stint)

+On April 7, 2024, Gregorius signed again with the Algodoneros de Unión Laguna of the Mexican League.
+In 74 appearances for the Algodoneros, he hit .262/.363/.410 with seven home runs, 43 RBI, and six stolen bases.
+Gregorius returned with Laguna for the 2025 season.
+In 50 games, he hit .288/.346/.389 with 2 home runs and two stolen bases.

 International career

-Gregorius first represented the Netherlands internationally while playing for the Dutch national baseball team at the 2009 Baseball World Cup.
+Gregorius first played for the Netherlands national baseball team at the 2009 Baseball World Cup.
 At the 2011 Baseball World Cup, after the Netherlands defeated Cuba 2–1 in the final match, Gregorius and his teammates were knighted under the Order of Orange-Nassau, 5th class.
 Since then, Gregorius' official title is "Sir", which he has incorporated into his Twitter handle.

 While working out to represent the Netherlands in the 2013 World Baseball Classic, Gregorius suffered a strained ulnar collateral ligament in his elbow, which kept him out of the tournament and much of spring training.
-Gregorius did participate in the 2017 tournament, serving primarily as a designated hitter on a Dutch national team with an ample selection of MLB shortstops.
-He was an offensive success, batting .348 with one home run and eight RBIs, helping to take the Dutch team to the semifinals, before a hematoma of the subscapularis muscle in Gregorius' shoulder forced him to pull out of the tournament early.
+Gregorius played in the 2017 tournament, serving primarily as a designated hitter on a Dutch national team with an ample selection of MLB shortstops.
+He hit well, batting .348 with one home run and eight RBIs, helping to take the Dutch team to the semifinals, before a hematoma of the subscapularis muscle in Gregorius' shoulder forced him to pull out of the tournament early.
+He played for the Dutch in the 2023 World Baseball Classic and 2024 WBSC Premier12.
+During the latter, he was named to the All-World Team as the best shortstop.
+He was named the Most Valuable Player of the 2025 European Championship, batting .321 with one home run in 6 games as the Netherlands won the tournament in Rotterdam.

+Gregorius was named to the Curaçao Suns roster in the 2024 Caribbean Series in Miami.